jamesshore/ergotest/docs/reporting_api.md

 Renders an error by calling `util.inspect()` with infinite depth.
 If the error is an _AssertionError_, only the stack is rendered; otherwise, the entire error is rendered.

-If _filename_ is provided, highlights any items in the stack trace that reference the test’s filename by adding an arrow (`-->`) and coloring them bold bright white.
+If _filename_ is provided, any lines in the stack trace that reference the test’s filename are highlighted by adding an arrow (`-->`) and coloring them bold bright yellow.

 [Back to top](#reporting-api)